ni/nimble/specs/nimble-blazor/README.md

 The artifact we will produce for publishing purposes will be a nuget.
 We can likely modify [the workflow](https://github.com/ni/nimble-blazor/blob/main/.github/workflows/main.yml) from the @ni/nimble-blazor repo for the process for building, producing, and publishing the nuget.

 We will expect clients to retrieve the Blazor nuget from nuget.org.
 There already exists a deprecated NimbleBlazor nuget hosted [here](https://www.nuget.org/packages/NimbleBlazor/).
+Current recommendations, however, indicate we should use the 'NationalInstruments' prefix for nugets, as that is a reserved prefix for NI, and will thus disallow unauthorized individuals from publishing a malicious package of the same name.

+__**Note on Nuget hosting location:**__

+The recommendation is that the nuget we produce be signed and placed within the [NationalInstruments organization](https://www.nuget.org/profiles/nationalinstruments) on nuget.org.
+However, there is no available means of signing a nuget that is produced in a GitHub workflow, as the NI signing mechanism must be run on an internal server.
+So, for the time being, the Nimble Blazor nuget will be hosted as mentioned above, directly on nuget.org, but should have the `NationalInstruments` prefix.

 For more info see the following:
 - [Publishing .NET NuGet packages using GitHub Actions](https://blog.christiansibo.com/publishing-net-nuget-packages-to-github-using-github-actions/)